Hong Kong to ease some COVID-19 measures as new cases decline

 READ: Hong Kong researchers report first documented COVID-19 reinfection

-Cinemas and beauty parlours will be permitted to reopen and face masks will no longer be mandatory for outdoor sports and country parks.
+Health Secretary Sophia Chan said that the government would allow outdoor sports centres to reopen and would lift mandatory mask wearing for outdoor sports and country parks.

-Hong Kong had seen a resurgence of locally transmitted cases since the start of July but the daily number has fallen from triple digits in recent weeks to low double digits.
+Restaurants would extend dining to 9pm, having previously only been able to offer takeaways past 6pm.

-Monday's daily infection count of nine new cases was the lowest in nearly two months.
+The government had imposed strict regulations at the start of July including the mandatory wearing of masks in all public outdoor places and a ban on gatherings of more than two people.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments